enrique-z/suna/README.md

      - If you're using our Docker Compose setup, Redis is included and configured automatically
      - No additional installation is needed
    - Save your Redis connection details for later use (not needed if using Docker Compose)

+### Utility Scripts

+- **Start Suna**: The `start-suna.py` script in the root directory is the primary way to start the Suna application.
+It allows you to select your LLM model and automatically starts the backend and frontend.
+See the "Using Local Ollama Models and Simplified Startup" section for details.
+- **Analyze Log Costs**: The `analyze_logs_cost.py` script in the root directory can be used to analyze the backend log files (`backend/logs/`) and estimate the total LLM tokens used and the associated cost.
+This script is automatically run when you stop the `start-suna.py` script with `Ctrl+C`.
+You can also run it manually from the terminal using `python analyze_logs_cost.py`.
+The report will be saved as a timestamped log file in the `backend/logs/` directory.

 3. **Daytona**:
    - Create an account on [Daytona](https://app.daytona.io/)